 Once again, life is put on hold.
 Constant care taking with little time for ourselves.
 Mentally exhausted, nightly conversations about dreams of a simpler life.
 Perhaps early retirement with a small family on the beach in the middle of nowhere.
 Ahh, sounds nice.

 But this situation wasn’t the same as with Margie.
 He didn’t stand a chance.
-Although determined to beat it, we had to rush him to Hopkins with pneumonia-like symptoms on the 8 month anniversary of Margie’s passing.
-We were saying goodbye 2 weeks later.
+Although determined to beat it, we had to rush him to Hopkins with pneumonia-like symptoms on the eight-month anniversary of Margie’s passing.
+We were saying goodbye two weeks later.

 And just like that, my wife lost both of her parents… in under a year.
 The baby of the family, the first of her friends to not just lose a single parent, but both.